frictionlessdata/frictionless-py/docs/tutorials/schemes/remote-tutorial.md

 ## Configuring Remote Data

-There is a control to configure remote data, for example:
+There is a `Control` to configure remote data, for example:

 ```python title="Python"
 from frictionless import Resource